AI Summary

 Is There a Free Spam Blocker?

 There are several free spam blockers.
-These include multi-platform tools like Google reCAPTCHA and hCaptcha and platform-specific tools like WPForms Lite, which is the best free spam blocker for WordPress forms.
+These include multi-platform tools like Google reCAPTCHA and hCaptcha, and platform-specific tools like WPForms Lite, which is the best free spam blocker for WordPress forms.

-Plugin Name | Free Version | Best For | Core Features/Methods | Price/Year (from) |
+| Plugin | Free Version | Best For | Core Features / Methods | Price/Year (from) |

-WPForms | ✅ Yes | 📝 Form spam | Anti-spam token, Akismet, keyword/country block, various CAPTCHAs | $0, $49.60/yr Pro |
+| WPForms | ✅ Yes | 📝 Form spam | Anti-spam token, Akismet, keyword/country block, CAPTCHAs | Free, from $39.50/yr |

-Akismet | ✅ Yes | 💬 Comment spam | Database filter, on-page behavior analysis | $0, $100/yr Pro |
+| Akismet | ✅ Yes | 💬 Comment spam | Database filter, on-page behavior analysis | Free (personal), $9.95/mo Pro |

-WP Armour | ✅ Yes | ✉️ Form/contact spam | Honeypot JavaScript field | $0 |
+| WP Armour | ✅ Yes | ✉️ Form/contact spam | Honeypot JavaScript field | Free |

-Titan Anti-Spam & Security | ✅ Yes | 🛡️ Spam + site security | Spam DB filter, malware scan, brute force block | $0, $55/yr Pro |
+| Titan Anti-Spam & Security | ✅ Yes | 🛡️ Spam + site security | Spam DB filter, malware scan, brute force block | Free, paid from $55/yr |

-Zero Spam for WordPress | ✅ Yes | 🌍 Sitewide spam/contact | IP/country blocking, JS/AI filter | $0 |
+| Zero Spam for WordPress | ✅ Yes | 🌍 Sitewide spam/contact | IP/country blocking, JS/AI filter | Free |

-Antispam Bee | ✅ Yes | 🐝 Comment spam | Country/language filter, DB comparison | $0 |
+| Antispam Bee | ✅ Yes | 🐝 Comment spam | Country/language filter, DB comparison | Free |

-Captcha by BestWebSoft | ✅ Yes | 🔒 Forms, comments, login | Multiple CAPTCHAs, hide for logged-in users | $0 |
+| Captcha by BestWebSoft | ✅ Yes | 🔒 Forms, comments, login | Multiple CAPTCHAs, hide for logged-in users | Free |

-CleanTalk Anti-Spam | ❌ Trial Only | 🌐 All-in-one sitewide | Cloud spam DB, form, comment, reg protection | $12 |
+| CleanTalk Anti-Spam | ❌ Trial only | 🌐 All-in-one sitewide | Cloud spam DB, form, comment, reg protection | $12 |

-WP Cerber Security | ✅ Yes | 🛡️ Security + form spam | Google reCAPTCHA, invisible challenge | $0 |
+| WP Cerber Security | ✅ Yes | 🛡️ Security + form spam | Google reCAPTCHA, invisible challenge | Free |

 1. WPForms

-The first line of defense is a number of native WPForms anti-spam features.
-These include the WPForms anti-spam token that adds a hidden cryptographic string to form submissions made by human users.
-Bots can’t imitate this and when forms are submitted without it, they’ll be marked as spam.
+WPForms offers an impressive collection of anti-spam features.
+The first line of defense is the WPForms anti-spam token, a hidden cryptographic string added to submissions from human users.
+Bots can’t reproduce it, so any form submitted without it gets marked as spam.

-Additionally, WPForms allows you to block known spam sources by filtering form entries by keyword and country.
+You can also block known spam sources by filtering form entries by keyword and country.

 2. Akismet